 FISH

-It's sad to think that one day, the planet Earth may be gone.
+It's sad to think that one day the planet known as Earth may be gone.
 This is despite our best efforts to save her.
 The good news is that provided we all work together, we can preserve the status quo on our beautiful blue world, for centuries to come.
-Provided that is we heed the warnings nature is sending us, such as global warming and other pollutions.
+Provided that is, we heed the warnings nature is sending us, such as global warming and other pollutions that is poison for blue growth.

 A fish is any member of a paraphyletic group of organisms that consist of all gill-bearing aquatic craniate animals that lack limbs with digits.
 Included in this definition are the living hagfish, lampreys, and cartilaginous and bony fish, as well as various extinct related groups.
 Most fish are ectothermic ("cold-blooded"), allowing their body temperatures to vary as ambient temperatures change, though some of the large active swimmers like white shark and tuna can hold a higher core temperature.
 Fish are abundant in most bodies of water.
 They can be found in nearly all aquatic environments, from high mountain streams (e.g., char and gudgeon) to the abyssal and even hadal depths of the deepest oceans (e.g., gulpers and anglerfish).
 At 32,000 species, fish exhibit greater species diversity than any other group of vertebrates.